JasimAtiyeh/TechTube/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+### todo
+* errors are coming back way to long

-* How to run the test suite
+* not sure how to redirect in the session form

-* Services (job queues, cache servers, search engines, etc.)
+* users are coming back into the state with an structure
+  * entities:
+    * users:

-* Deployment instructions
+      * undefined:

-* ...
+        * user: {"id":8, "username":"dsfgsg"}